Bayesian estimation of a bivariate copula using the Jeffreys prior: The model for the copula function

-Bernstein copulas have appeared in the past literature and their properties have been extensively studied in \cite{Sanchetta:2} and \cite{Sancetta:1}.
-However, in view of Lemma \ref{copula_approx} and of the simplicity of indicator functions, we subsequently use the indicator functions basis given in (\ref{c}) for $\Phi$ in our model.
-Notice that in this situation, if $\{(U_i,\,V_i)\}_{i=1}^n$ denotes a random sample of size $n$, then
+Bernstein copulas have appeared in the past literature and their properties have been extensively studied in Sancetta and Satchell \cite {Sancetta1} and Sancetta and Satchell \cite{Sanchetta2}.
+However, in view of Lemma \ref{copulaapprox} and of the simplicity of indicator functions, we subsequently use the indicator functions basis given in~\eqref{c} for $G$ in our model $C^*_P$ given by equation~\eqref{CP*}, and $\mathcal{C}_m$ is the family of copulas generated by this model.
+Since $P_{C_P^*}=P$ for any doubly stochastic matrix $P$, our model is rich in the sense that we have $\{P_{C}\dvt C\in\mathcal{C}\}=\{P_{C^*}\dvt C^*\in \mathcal{C}_m\}$, which is the set of doubly stochastic matrices.

-is a sufficient statistic with a multinomial$(n, m^{-1}P)$ distribution.
-So there is a connection between our problem and the problem of estimating the probabilities in a multinomial setup when the probabilities live in a constrained parameter space.